Svoloch/etc-js/README.md

 Why CoffeeScript
 --
-The library may be writen in pure JavaScript but CoffeeScript is simpler, shorter and faster.
+The library may be written in pure JavaScript but CoffeeScript is simpler, shorter and faster.
 Not sense to make problems for myself.

-Most of code examples writen in CoffeeScript.
+Most of code examples written in CoffeeScript.
 If you have questions about CoffeeScript code you can convert it to JavaScript by webinterface in [coffeescript.org].

 `$F`
 --